Al-exis/Ulearn/README.md

 * Software development: Alexis Pomares Pastor
 * Business plan: Ignacio Albert Smet
 * Design and speech: Paul-Edouard Sarlin, Mudit Gupta and Ignacio Albert Smet

+A world increasingly connected by the accessibility to information services translates in speed and cost reduction when in need to search for products, goods and services.
+Ulearn is a platform born in this context with the purpose of enabling an easy tutor-student relationship.

+Private classes, both sporadic and regular, are subject to strong commissions from agencies both inside and outside of Singapore.
+Being this a considerable sector, we propose Ulearn: a platform that connects teachers with students by topic and proximity.
+In this way, the heartbreaking commissions of agencies and the transport times decrease for both students and teachers, resulting in greater flexibility for our users.

+Through the app and the website users will be able to filter by topic (advanced calculus, guitar, languages, magic tricks) and personal preferences (location, schedule, age).
+Students will also be able to access the descriptions of their potential tutors to see reviews and make an informed choice.
+There will also be an Express service that allows them to quickly find available tutors for intensive sessions before academic tests or exams, when time becomes crucial.

+Profit will be obtained from one or more of the following sources:
+- Premium services, e.g. one that would allow subscribed teachers to appear first in the search list.
+- Small and competitive commissions for the first two sessions.
+- Official recognition by the company of the titles and aptitudes of registered tutors.

+The emergence of Ulearn in the current market would benefit users - both teachers and students – by improving the search dynamics and lowering the price of knowledge transmission.

+Un mundo crecientemente conectado por la accesibilidad a servicios de información resulta en rapidez y abaratamiento de costes a la hora de buscar productos, bienes y servicios.
+Ulearn es una plataforma nacida en este contexto que pretende dar salida a la relación tutor-alumno.

+Las clases particulares, tanto esporádicas como regulares, están sujetas a fuertes comisiones por parte de las agencias tanto dentro como fuera de España.
+Siendo este un sector considerable, proponemos Ulearn: una plataforma que conecte a profesores con alumnos por temática y proximidad.
+De esta manera, se reducen tanto para el alumno como para el profesor las comisiones desgarradoras de las agencias y los tiempos de transporte, traduciéndose en una mayor flexibilidad para los usuarios.

+A través de la App y la web de Ulearn los usuarios podran navegar por diferentes menus estableciendo temáticas (cálculo, guitarra, inglés) y preferencias (lugar, horario, edad).
+Los alumnos podrán acceder a las descripciones de sus potenciales profesores para consultar comentarios y así realizar una elección informada.
+Se propone, además, un servicio Express que permita buscar rápidamente profesores disponibles antes de pruebas académicas o exámenes, cuando el tiempo se vuelve crucial.

+Para recaudar dinero, se proponen uno o varios de los siguientes métodos:
+- La publicidad, que permitiría a los profesores suscritos aparecer primero en las búsquedas.
+- Comisiones muy reducidas y competitivas
+- El reconocimiento oficial por la empresa de los títulos y aptitudes de profesores registrados.

+La irrupción de Ulearn en el mercado actual beneficiaría a los usuarios - tanto profesores como alumnos- mejorando la dinámica de búsqueda y abaratando el precio de transmisión del conocimiento.